denisenepraunig/php-proxy-sap-machinelearning-api/README.md

 The **.htaccess** and **apitranslate.php** need to be deployed to your own webspace.
 Provide your own API key inside this file.

 The **apitranslate.php** file is secured via basic auth, you maintain user and password inside the destination in the SAP Cloud Platform.
 This file finally sends the request to the SAP Leonardo Machine Learning API including the API Key inside the header.

+## Info 2
+This was completely Stack Overflow driven development.
+May hacky, but it works.